 The dominance of Facebook in referral traffic could be understood with the fact that Zuckerberg and company are driving four times the amount of traffic than its nearest rival, Pinterest to any site.
 It is a significant 115.63% increase over its 10.
 37% social media referral share of traffic in September 2013.

-No wonder, why almost every brand wants to adopt Facebook-First strategy immediately after they implement and invest into any kind of social media strategy.
+No wonder, why almost every brand wants to adopt Facebook-First strategy immediately after they implement and invest in any kind of social media strategy.

 Pinterest Becomes The Second Largest Source Of Referral Traffic